muhammed-ahmad/StackOverflow-Accepted-Answer/README.md

 # StackOverflow Accepted Answer
-a simple demo app that let u search for a keyword then it retreive a list of StackOverflow accepted answers
+a simple demo app that let u search StackOverflow for specific keyword, then it display a list of questions and its accepted answers

 # features:
 - uses StackOverflow api to get data.